-The L’Oréal True Match Eye Cream in a Concealer, 0.5% hyaluronic acid is an excellent option for people with dry skin because it’s both creamy and hydrating while providing lots of coverage.
+The L’Oréal True Match Eye Cream in a Concealer is an excellent option for people with dry skin because it’s both creamy and hydrating while providing lots of coverage.
 It’s also great for anyone who wants to put a natural spin on the sculpted look.

-If you’re looking for a medium coverage, versatile concealer that will help create a natural, but lifted look, try the L’Oréal Paris True Match Super Blendable Multi Use-Concealer.
-It’s great for all skin types and it comes with a soft-touch cushion applicator, great for precise placement in hard-to-reach areas.
-Draw the concealer in the darkest part of your undereyes, and then blend up towards the temples for a lifted look.
+If you’re looking for a medium coverage, versatile concealer that will help create a natural, but lifted look, try the L’Oréal Paris Age Perfect Makeup Radiant Concealer With Hydrating Serum.
+It’s great for all skin types and it comes with a soft-touch cushion applicator that’s great for precise placement in hard-to-reach areas.
+Draw the concealer in the darkest part under your eyes, and then blend up towards the temples for a lifted look.

 If a full-coverage, ultra-defined look is what you’re going for, the L’Oréal Paris Infallible Full Wear Concealer is for you.
 It provides a matte finish with maximum coverage and it stays put — perfect for sculpting the face.
-For maximum coverage and precisely defined features, apply the concealer under the eyes and blend up and out rather than down the cheeks.
+For maximum coverage and precisely defined features, dot the concealer under the eyes and blend up and out rather than down the cheeks.
 It’s also an excellent concealer option if you’re looking to brighten and define multiple areas of the face for a more dramatic look.

 When it comes to securing a lifted visage without going under the knife, the placement of your concealer is critical.
-Follow these tips to get that faux-lift effect for different areas of the face.
+Here’s how to get that faux-lift effect for different areas of the face.

-For cheekbones: In addition to highlighting the under eye area and giving the chin a faux-chisel, you can also make your cheekbones appear lifted.
-Rather than placing a dark contour color in the hollows of the cheeks (which is a common technique), use a lighter concealer to draw a line starting at the outer corner of the lips and blending upwards towards the cheekbones to create a more natural lifted and highlighted look.
-Cheers to lifted features right at your fingertips!
+In addition to highlighting the under eye area and giving the chin a faux-chisel, you can also make your cheekbones appear lifted.
+Rather than placing a dark contour in the hollows of the cheeks (which is a common technique), use a lighter concealer to draw a line starting at the outer corner of the lips and blending upwards towards the cheekbones to create a more natural lifted and highlighted look.

-Editor’s Tip: If you want to more dramatically define the face, contour your cheekbones with concealer.
-Grab a concealer that’s one to two shades deeper than your skin tone and lightly define the cheekbones by applying the concealer starting at the ears and ending about halfway down the contour of your cheeks.
+Editor’s tip: If you want to more dramatically define the face, contour your cheekbones with concealer.
+Grab a concealer that’s one to two shades deeper than your skin tone and lightly apply it starting at the ears and ending about halfway down the contour of your cheeks.